berayboztepe/Binary_Classification/README.md

 ![](img/SGD-50/Final/acc%20and%20loss%20total.PNG)

-**I have tried two more different epoch numbers for this optimizer, and I got the best result with 100 epochs.**
+**I have tried two more different epoch numbers for this optimizer, and I got the best result with 100 epochs.
+We can also understand that we're not gonna use this optimization algorithm due to its results.
+In any case, other algorithms will perform better.**

 # Result Analysis and Summary
 We have 7 different models with different optimization algorithms and different